Jason-Cyber-Projects/Azure-Siem-Lab/doc/detections.md

 ```

 ### Why It Matters
 A failed-then-success pattern can be a strong indicator of account compromise.
-It suggests the activity moved beyond probing and may have resulted in actual access.

 ### Analyst Response
 - Investigate the login timeline for the account